Adi-iitd/AI-Art/README.md

 > <i> Can a machine be creative, and will artificial intelligence ever be able to make art? </i>

-<p align = "justify"> Recent art experiments use Deep Learning to teach themselves through their own experimentations, rather than being programmed by humans. <i> It could be argued that the ability of machines to learn what things look like, and then make convincing new examples marks the advent of creative AI. </i> </p>
+<p align = "justify"> Recent art experiments use Deep Learning to teach themselves through their experimentations, rather than being programmed by humans. <i> It could be argued that the ability of machines to learn what things look like, and then make convincing new examples marks the advent of creative AI. </i> </p>

-<p align = "justify"> I will cover four different Deep Learning models in this tutorial to create our own novel arts, solely by code - <b> Style Transfer, Pix2Pix, CycleGAN, and Deep Dream. </b> </p>
+<p align = "justify"> I will cover four different Deep Learning models in this tutorial to create novel arts, solely by code - <b> Style Transfer, Pix2Pix, CycleGAN</b>, and <b>Deep Dream. </b> </p>

 ***